UPDATED: 9/19/18 – Meals and entertainment should no longer be kept in one account together. More details below.

 In most cases, business owners are simply not aware of the tax deductions that are available to them, while others tend to shy away from the complicated number crunching and itemization involved in claiming such deductions.
 These are habits that can be extremely costly for a business in the long run.
 So what exactly is a business able to deduct on their taxes?
 You may be surprised by the answers.

 Things such as client dinners or entertainment outings can easily rack up thousands of dollars throughout the year, especially with network-heavy businesses.
-But oddly, many business owners do not deduct these expenses because they are unclear about whether or not these expenses can be written off for tax purposes.
-Well they can, and as long as you have receipts and documentation of its business purpose, it is highly unlikely that the IRS will give you a hard time over it.
+Prior to the tax reform that took place in 2018, these expenses could be written off for tax purposes.
+Now, meals may be 50% tax deductible but entertainment should no longer be grouped into the same account that used to be referred to as “Meals & Entertainment.”
+It’s much better practice to have separate accounts for each of these expenses as they are now treated differently when it comes to tax.
+With meals, as long as you have receipts and documentation of the business purpose, it is highly unlikely that the IRS will give you a hard time over it.
 Just make sure that the expenses are within reason – a trip to Tahiti for dinner may raise more than one red flag.

 One of the most common deductions that business owners miss is also one of the most substantial – startup costs.
 Most business owners are often not aware that the very expenses that have been put into getting their business off the ground can be deducted once the business starts.
 This can include business cards, promotional ads, computers, cell phones etc. In fact, you can even deduct items that you purchased before you started the business (such as a computer) as long as you can prove that it is now being solely used for the business.
 For example, if you started a new business in 2014, and are using the laptop that you purchased in 2012, you can deduct the value of that laptop from the time the business starts logging sales.
 Note that there are some instances where startup costs may not be claimed during your first year of operation, but as long as your startup costs are under $50,000 you can write off up to $5,000 in startup expenses in your first year and amortize the remainder of the costs over the next 15 years per IRS code, offsetting future income.
 This is a prime example of why keeping receipts for large purchases regardless of whether you initially intended to use it for business reasons is so important.
 It is also important to note that when it comes to claiming a business deduction, credit card statements may not be considered proof of purchase by the IRS.
 This is because only the store where you purchased the item, and the amount charged, will show up on you credit card statement; it will not show what item was purchased.